RohitBaxani/Heart-Disease-Prediction/README.md

 Among all the algorithms Random Forest has the highest accuracy of 99%.
 All the algorithms give the accuracy rate more than 90%.

+The Datasets used for implementation are present in the folder Datasets.
+The figures reference for implemetation of the datasets in present in the Implementation Pics Folder inside the Implementation folder.